QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 Much of QAnon devotees’ energy has in recent months flooded to false allegations that Trump had been robbed of an election victory.
 The QAnon-boosting attorneys Sidney Powell and L. Lin Wood led a failing pro-Trump attempt to overturn the election.

 The QAnon conversation online had pivoted from taking down a global cabal to targeting a more specific mission: “Stop the Steal.”
 So when Trump invited supporters to Washington for mass demonstrations on Jan.
-6, the day when Congress was set to certify Biden’s victory, researchers said pro-Trump agitators and QAnon believers saw it as a demand for action.
+6, the day Congress was set to certify Biden’s victory, researchers said pro-Trump agitators and QAnon believers saw it as a demand for action.

 “Be there,” Trump tweeted last month.
 “Will be wild!”